Code-Institute-Submissions/thrill-seekers/README.md

 * Press enter to create the local clone.

 ### Run this project locally
 * Visit the GitHub repository. [repository](https://github.com/SureDeveloping/thrill-seekers)
-* Click the Code button, located in the top right, next to the about page.
+* Click the Code button, located in the top right, next to the About page.
 * Click on download Zip.
-* After downloding open the zip file and run it an editor.
+* After downloding, open the zip file and run it in an editor.

 ## Credits
 ### Content
-The content of the website was created by Stephan Sure with the assistance of chat gpt, wikipedia and the websites of the amusementparks.
+The content of the website was created by Stephan Sure with the assistance of Chat GPT, Wikipedia and the websites of the amusement parks.

 ### Media
-The the uses images are from different websites.
-I explayed this already in the design section more deeply.
+The used images are from different websites.
+I explained this already in the design section more deeply.
-Here are my image resouces:
+Here are my image resources:
 - [Freepiks](https://de.freepik.com/)
 - [Pexels](https://www.pexels.com/de-de/)
 - [Wikipedia](https://www.wikipedia.org/)

-The uses fonts are googlefonts:
+The used fonts are googlefonts:
 - [googlefonts](https://fonts.google.com/)

 The logo and favicon is created logo: